Immortality-IMT/Minimal-HTTP-S-Server/README.md

 # Minimal-HTTP(S)Server in C

-A minimal http(s) server that support php cgi and python cgi
+A minimal http(s) server that supports php cgi and python cgi

 A minimalist code base implementing either a http or https server.
 The code bases are identical except for the SSL alterations.